Learn

 Core Workflow

-The practical Cuddler sequence: define the domain, validate the data, validate the template, and render only after both pass.
+The practical Cuddler sequence: define the domain, validate the data, validate the template document, and render only after both pass.

 Workflow